hummingbird-me/kitsu-web/README.md

 ## Contributing

-Check out the main [repo][meta] for information on setting up a development environment and contributing.
+Check out the main [repo][tools] for information on setting up a development environment and contributing.

 ## Issues